Best MCP Servers for Designer-Developers in 2026

 Author: 21st.dev | Tools: 4 | Requires: 21st.dev API key

-Starting a component from a blank file is slow, even when you know exactly what it should look like.
-Magic MCP connects your assistant to 21st.dev's library of professionally designed React and Tailwind components, letting you generate polished UI elements from a description and refine existing components with targeted improvements.
+Magic MCP connects your assistant to 21st.dev's library of professionally designed React and Tailwind components.
+Generate polished UI elements from a description, or use the refiner to upgrade existing components that look rough.

 Configuration